Why I Love Baseball

 Still, there is nothing like buying your first glove.
 You try on dozens before you find the one that you want.
 It’s stiff and reeks of that musty, leathery smell.
-You pound your fist into its deep palm and tighten the knots on fingers.
+You pound your fist into its deep palm and tighten the knots on the laces.
 When you get home, you oil it, place a ball inside, and wrap them in a rubber band.
-The next day, it’s loose and form fitting and ready to catch flies.
+The next day, it’s loose and form fitting and ready to catch flies and grounders.

 Choosing a bat while on deck is another important decision.
 Feeling for the weight and swing of the perfect bat is like trying on shoes.
 No two bats are the same, and there is some unknown connection between the player and the bat they choose to take on the pitcher.
-For some reason, one bat just fits, and the crack it makes as it connects with the ball, and that split second when you see the two objects collide before the bat launches it forward is the closest anyone can get to slowing down time.
+For some reason, one bat just feels right, and the crack it makes as it connects with the ball, and that split second when you see the two objects collide before the bat launches it forward is the closest any person can get to slowing down time.

 Errors, Averages and Statistics

 I love statistics.
 I like to know what someone is up against, and baseball is full of them.
-Every movement on the field is carefully recorded from how many times a player bats left versus right to how many strikes a pitcher has thrown in their lifetime.
-I love how everything is recorded and catalogued and mentioned during the game as an interesting tidbit as well as an indication of how each play is likely to pan out for each player.
+Every movement on the field is carefully recorded from how many times a player bats left versus right to how many strikes a pitcher has thrown in their professional career.
+I love how everything is recorded, cataloged, and referred to during the game as an interesting tidbit as well as an indication of how each play is likely to pan out for each player.
 No one wants to be labeled, but in a game full of anticipation and suspense, statistics help to predict the future.
-We know which players are most likely to get hit by a pitch, how well a particular batter goes up against a particular pitcher, and how many games a team has won in a particular design of uniform.
+We know which players are most likely to get hit by a pitch, how well a particular batter goes up against a particular pitcher, and how many games a team has won in a particular style of uniform.